sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Currency

-Everything has a price, and in the future, the standard unit of measuring those prices is the credit, often abbreviated to ëcrí.
+Everything has a price, and in the future, the standard unit of measuring those prices is the credit, often abbreviated to √´cr√≠.

-Depending on the nature of the setting, this currency may be a fiat currency, a digital currency, or even one backed by some sort of ëgold standardí.
+Depending on the nature of the setting, this currency may be a fiat currency, a digital currency, or even one backed by some sort of √´gold standard√≠.
 It may also have a different name.

 A typical worker in a prosperous future society earns about 10 credits per day of work.